The Best Disk Cloning Software of 2026 [Free/Paid]

 2. Select the Source Disk and Target Disk

 If you choose OS cloning, the program will automatically pick the source drive and source files for you.
-You just have to pick the destination drive where you want to move the file.
+You just have to select the destination drive where you want to move the file.

 • Click Proceed to begin the cloning process and wait for it to complete.